2022_03_8 congress ISTUN inaugural session

-The event was inaugurated by the Rector María Iraburu in the presence of the Regional Minister of Health of the Government of Navarra, Santos Induráin; the Mayor of Pamplona, Enrique Maya; the President of the Public University of Navarra, Ramón Gonzalo; the President of the Spanish Society of Tropical Medicine and International Health (SEMTSI), María Dolores Bargues, and the director of ISTUN, Paul Nguewa.
+The event was inaugurated by president María Iraburu in the presence of the Minister of Health of the Government of Navarra, Santos Induráin; the Mayor of Pamplona, Enrique Maya; the President of the Public University of Navarra, Ramón Gonzalo; the President of the Spanish Society of Tropical Medicine and International Health (SEMTSI), María Dolores Bargues, and the director of ISTUN, Paul Nguewa.

 With the degree scroll One Health, improving the world, experts from all over the world will be analysing the influence of globalisation, together with other factors, on the increase in the transmission of infectious diseases between humans and animals until next Thursday at the University Museum.
 They also discuss how pandemic-prone diseases emerge and spread.